 - Chevy Sturgill, Professor - Automotive Technology

-Many of our career and technical training programs are located at the TJC West Campus.
+Many of our career and technical training programs are located at TJC West.

 If you like working with your hands and wish to enter the workforce quickly, then consider…